INSEAD Essay Questions & Tips

 Job Essays:

 - The toughest part of this essay is the word limit.
 There is a lot to cover in 100 words.
 Similar to Job Essay #3, you want to share the motivations underlying your post-MBA plans, not just the plans themselves.
 Further, you want to be fairly detailed and specific, down to the job title, functional area, industry, and perhaps even a few example companies you envision working in after business school (or after a post-MBA role at BCG).
-Additionally, it’s important to frame your goals in a way that jives with what INSEAD’s program offers – it is likely this will include how the international location and diverse student body will be of benefit to you.
-Again, there’s a lot to cover, so choose each word wisely (and keep iterating until you can pack all of the material into 100 words)!
+Additionally, it’s important to frame your goals in a way that jives with what INSEAD’s program offers – You will likely highlight how the international location and diverse student body benefit you.

-- As noted, this is an optional essay so don’t hesitate to skip it if it does not apply to you.
+Again, there’s a lot to cover, so choose each word wisely (and keep iterating until you can pack all of the material into 100 words)! - As noted, this is an optional essay so don’t hesitate to skip it if it does not apply to you.
 If it does apply to you, it would be great to highlight ways in which you plan to actively prepare for business school (online courses, short internships, etc.) in the gap you will have before moving to campus.

 Motivation Essays:

-Like we said upfront, the INSEAD essay questions are numerous!
-And, to add another layer to things, there are ‘video interview’ questions you will be asked to answer after submitting your written application.
-More specifically, you will receive a link to record your answers to four randomly assigned questions and must do so within 48 hours of submitting your application.
+You’ll receive a link to record answers to four random questions.
+Complete this within 48 hours of submission.
+The questions are fairly straightforward, so answer them directly.
 For each question, you will have 45 seconds to prepare (collect your thoughts, jot down notes, etc.) and 60 seconds to answer.
 As best you can, try to view this as an opportunity rather than a stressor.
 They allow you plenty of opportunity to tell them who you are and why you are a fit for their program – seize it!

 If you’d like assistance with your INSEAD essay reponses or your broader MBA application strategy, click here to schedule an initial consultation!